Zesting produces modular isotopes and explains their topological invariants: Introduction

 \subsection{Acknowledgements}

-We thank Noah Snyder for guidance with the proofs in Section \ref{sec:zestingproperties}.
-This work began with the Research Experiences for Undergraduates (REU) program at Indiana University supported by the NSF, grant \#1757857.
-The first author is supported by NSF Mathematical Sciences Postdoctoral Fellowship \#2002222.
-The third author is partially supported by NSF grants DMS-1802503 and DMS-1917319.
+We thank Noah Snyder, Eric Samperton, Eric Rowell, Calvin McPhail-Snyder, and Constantin Teleman for helpful discussions.
+We also thank C\'{e}sar Galindo for pointing out a counterexample (see Example \ref{examp:cesar}) to a conjecture stated in an earlier version of this article.
+This work began with the Research Experiences for Undergraduates (REU) program at Indiana University supported by NSF grant \#1757857.
+The first author was supported by NSF Mathematical Sciences Postdoctoral Fellowship \#2002222.
+The third author was partially supported by NSF grants DMS-1802503 and DMS-1917319.